ZoneMinder/zmdockerfiles/release/README.md

-# zmdockerfiles
+# ZoneMinder Release
-This repository contains Docker files used for running the latest ZoneMinder release.
+This folder contains Docker files used for running the latest ZoneMinder release.
 If you are looking to run the latest code from the master branch, see the [development](https://github.com/ZoneMinder/zmdockerfiles/tree/master/development) folder instead.

 Contributions are welcome, but please follow these simple guidelines: